 The Innovative Health Initiative will focus on cross-sectoral approaches to facilitate the creation of new products and services to prevent, intercept, diagnose, treat and manage diseases and foster recovery more efficiently.
-The goal is to lay down foundations for the development of safer and more effective health care products or solutions that respond to unmet public health needs and that can be implemented into health care systems.
-This includes optimising the treatment quality, duration and outcome, providing the right intervention to the right patient at the right time.
+The goal is to lay down the foundations for the development of safer and more effective health care products or solutions that respond to unmet public health needs and that can be taken up by health care systems.

-The IHI JU aims to achieve the following general objectives by 2030:
+The IHI JU aims to reach the following general objectives by 2030:

-- contribute towards the creation of an EU-wide health research and innovation ecosystem that facilitates translation of scientific knowledge into innovations, notably by launching at least 30 large-scale, cross-sectoral projects, focusing on health innovations; - foster the development of safe, effective, people-centred and cost-effective innovations that respond to strategic unmet public health needs, by exhibiting, in at least 5 examples, the feasibility of integrating health care products or services, with demonstrated suitability for uptake by health care systems.
-The related projects should address the prevention, diagnosis, treatment and/or management of diseases affecting the EU population, including contribution to 'Europe's Beating Cancer Plan'; - 3. drive cross-sectoral health innovation for a globally competitive European health industry and contribute to reaching the objectives of the new Industrial Strategy for Europe and the Pharmaceutical Strategy for Europe.
+- 1. contribute towards the creation of an EU-wide health research and innovation ecosystem that facilitates translation of scientific knowledge into innovations, notably by launching at least 30 large-scale, cross-sectoral projects, focusing on health innovations; - 2. foster the development of safe, effective, people-centred and cost-effective innovations that respond to strategic unmet public health needs, by exhibiting, in at least 5 examples, the feasibility of integrating health care products or services, with demonstrated suitability for uptake by health care systems.
+The related projects should address the prevention, diagnosis, treatment and/or management of diseases affecting the EU population,